timm/ethos/docs/rx.md

       tmp += [x]
       j   += 1
 ```
+Now either:
-Now either recurse to find more merges, or print out the results.
+- recuse to find more merges;
+-  or print out the results.
 ```py
     if len(tmp) < len(lst):
       return merge(tmp, lvl+1)